Policy on the Role of Pediatric Dentists as Both Primary and Specialty Care Providers

 The American Academy of Pediatric Dentistry (AAPD) emphasizes that health care providers and other interested third parties must recognize the dual role that pediatric dentists play in the provision of professional preventive and therapeutic oral health care, which includes both primary and specialty care services.

 This policy was developed by the Council on Clinical Affairs and adopted in 2003.
 This is a revision of the last version, revised in 2008 and reaffirmed in 2013.
-It was based on a review of the accreditation standards for advanced specialty training programs in pediatric dentistry and the AAPD position paper on the role of pediatric dentists as primary and specialty care providers.1,2 An electronic search was conducted using the terms pediatric dentist, pediatric specialist, primary care provider, dual care provider, and specialty care provider.
+It was based on a review of Accreditation Standards for Advanced Specialty Training Programs in Pediatric Dentistry1 and the AAPD position paper on the role of pediatric dentists as primary and specialty care providers.2 An electronic search was conducted using the terms pediatric dentist, pediatric specialist, primary care provider, dual care provider, and specialty care provider.

 “Pediatric dentistry is an age-related specialty that provides both primary and comprehensive preventive and therapeutic oral health needs for infants and children through adolescence, including those with special health care needs.”1 The American Dental Association, the American Academy of General Dentistry, and the AAPD all recognize the pediatric dentist as both a primary care provider and specialty care provider.
 The dual role of pediatric dentists is similar to that of pediatricians, gynecologists, and internists in medicine.
 Within the medical profession, clinicians and third-party payors recognize these physicians in a dual role and have designed payment plans to accommodate this situation.